 APPENDIX A

-AUDITING STANDARD REFERENCED IN PART I
+AUDITING STANDARDS REFERENCED IN PART I

 This Appendix provides the text of the auditing standard paragraphs that are referenced in Part I.A of this report.
-Footnotes that are included in this Appendix, and any other Notes, are from the original auditing standard that is referenced.
-While this Appendix contains the specific portions of the relevant standard cited with respect to the deficiency in Part I.A of this report, other portions of the standards (including those described in Part I.B of this report) may provide additional context, descriptions, related requirements, or explanations; the complete standards are available on the PCAOB's website at http://pcaobus.org/STANDARDS/Pages/default.aspx.
+Footnotes that are included in this Appendix, and any other Notes, are from the original auditing standards that are referenced.
+While this Appendix contains the specific portions of the relevant standards cited with respect to the deficiencies in Part I.A of this report, other portions of the standards (including those described in Part I.B of this report) may provide additional context, descriptions, related requirements, or explanations; the complete standards are available on the PCAOB's website at http://pcaobus.org/STANDARDS/Pages/default.aspx.